zaritskylab/DM4ISL/README.md

 6. To train a new model use the TRAIN notebook.
 7. To run inference on a trained model use the INFERENCE notebook.
 8. To evaluate predictions on a trained model use the RESULTS_ANALYSIS notebook.
+9. Our work was done on RTX6000.
+Use with similar GPU capabilities.

 ## Acknowledgement
 Our work builds upon the diffusion model MONAI framework.
 We adapted the "image_to_image_translation" for 3D images and for our DM4ISL inference process.